genome/ptero-apis/shell-command-fork.md

 Errors:
 - HTTP 400 (Bad Request)
     - missing key environment, etc.
-    - logging configuration is invalid
-        - bad path to log file
-        - invalid transformation or format string
     - the first element of the command line is not a valid executable
         - this may only be verifyable later